ar7ch/iu-ssad/assignment1/README.md

 # In our project, we have implemented the system for opinion mining in social networks.

-#### The main feature of our project is post ranking system.
-The idea is that any user can create or comment a post.
+#### The main feature of our project is the post ranking system.
+The idea is that any user can create or comment on a post.
 This post will be ranked by the system when the next user will read it.
-The ranking works in the way: user comment the post, the Analysis System looks is any keywords in the text, if so, then it calculate the rank of the post and save the new value.
-The project has a single keywordDatabase, which allows Analysis System to make uniform caclulations of any post.
+The ranking works in the way: user comment the post, the Analysis System looks is any keywords in the text, if so, then it calculates the rank of the post and saves the new value.
+The project has a single keyword database, which allows the Analysis System to make uniform calculations of any post.
 ## ***To make it we use singleton OOP pattern.***
 ---
 # Why do we use singleton?